 Arts centers from China to Los Angeles, and from New Zealand to Turkey were inspired by the organization’s success and invited Michael to their facilities to consult on how to emulate “The Crucible Model”, which includes a thriving and service-oriented youth program, where more than 2000 young people benefit from art education programs each year.

 During his tenure as The Crucible’s Executive Director, Michael developed a reputation for innovative projects, from his daring, fiery stunts to his current world record attempt on the first bio-diesel land speed motorcycle, which he built at The Crucible with his team, Die-Moto.
 As a producer/director, he forged an unlikely yet incredibly successful alliance between the classical and industrial arts, in The Crucible’s Fire Operas, Fire Ballets and Fire Arts Festivals.
 Under Michael’s direction these Bay Area-wide collaborations earned The Crucible a reputation as the “go-to” venue for spectacular, cutting-edge new works marrying artistic excellence with innovation.

-Michael retired from The Crucible on its 12th anniversary to the day, on January 15th, 2011 to seek out new creative challenges, and has found them at Stanford University.
-Michael accepted a teaching appointment in the Mechanical Engineering Design Group.
-He has been teaching at Stanford’s d.school, where he spearheaded and then directed the Reinventing Theater project for two years.
-Michael is currently the Executive Director of The Stanford Creative Ignition Lab @ Autodesk.
-This new lab is exploring the potential for visual, experiential, and embodied thinking to advance the future of learning, design, and making.
-The program aims to pioneer new ways to more purposefully bring the tools of invention and production seamlessly into our creative processes.
+After twelve years to the day at the helm, Michael retired from The Crucible to seek out new creative challenges, and found them at Stanford.
+In 2012, Michael accepted a teaching appointment in the Mechanical Engineering Design Group to teach at Stanford’s d.school, where he spearheaded and then directed the ReDesigning Theater project for two years.
+Then Michael became the Executive Director of The Stanford Creative Ignition Lab @ Autodesk.
+This lab’s mission is to explore the potential of visual, experiential, and embodied thinking to advance the future of learning, creativity, design, and making.
+The CI Lab aimed to pioneer new ways to more purposefully bring the tools of invention and production seamlessly into creative processes.
+In early 2017, Michael was invited to lead the prototyping lab at X (formerly Google X), which is the moonshot factory where uncomfortably ambitious, potentially world-changing new ideas are developed.

 In addition to his work at Stanford, Michael does consulting for organizational development.
 Focusing on an international audience, he brings his inspiring perspective on arts education to groups in places like Costa Rica, New Zealand, Panama, Turkey, and China, sparking creativity and design thinking around the world.